aappleby/metroboy/README.md

-# This repo is the home of MetroBoy, GateBoy, LogicBoy, Metron, and Plait.... (yes, rather too many projects for one repo but they're very tightly interconnected)
+# This repo is the home of MetroBoy, GateBoy, LogicBoy, and Plait.... (yes, rather too many projects for one repo but they're very tightly interconnected)

 Update Dec 2021 - I've merged the "LogicBoy" branch into master.
 LogicBoy is a translation of GateBoy into more standard C++ idioms, while maintaining bit-identical behavior with the reference GateBoy model.
 It currently runs at 60+ fps instead of 6 fps in "fast" mode, with a few more optimization passes still left to go.

-A rewritten version of the "Metron" C++ to Verilog translator is now in this repo, currently unfinished.
-It's built on top of TreeSitter instead of LLVM, which is far easier to use though it seems to have a few bugs.
-Once it is able to translate LogicBoy into working Verilog, I'll publish a bit more about it.

 Plait is also getting rewritten to use TreeSitter, it's currently broken.

-Eventually I'll probably write a "Nortem" tool to translate Verilog back to C++, if I can figure out how TreeSitter grammars work sufficiently.

 ## GateBoy